Posted Date: Oct 5, 2015

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with untreated childhood supratentorial primitive neuroectodermal tumor.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with untreated childhood supratentorial primitive neuroectodermal tumor.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
-General information about clinical trials is available from the NCI Web site.
+Talk with your child's doctor about clinical trials that may be right for your child.
+General information about clinical trials is available from the NCI website.

 Children older than 3 years

 Standard treatment of medulloepithelioma and ependymoblastoma in children older than 3 years includes the following: